KPlaisance/ArcadeGame/README.md

 # How to run the project

-After downloading the files to your local computer, navigate to the root directory and double click on: index.html
+After downloading the files to your local computer, navigate to the root directory and double click on: index.html.
+The game will open in the default web browser.

-This will open the file.
-If Chrome is the browser that opened, then press F12 to open the Developer Tools.
-In the console, you will notice there are 0 errors.

-To play the game, use the keyboard arrow keys (Up, Down, Left, Right) to move the character.